johnAlexamon/dicom-cursor/DicomSenderApp/HL7-test-files/Readme.md

 ---

-## 🧰 Example on how to send hl7 file
+## 🧰 Example on how to send hl7 file to populate DMWL

 .\hl7snd.bat -c localhost:2575 C:\GIT\dicom-cursor\DicomSenderApp\HL7-test-files\DCM4CHEE-populate-MWL-message-M4000.hl7

+If you send the above message to your DCM4CHEE arc light 5 server you will see an entry on the DMWL via the GUI at http://localhost:8080/dcm4chee-arc/ui2/en/study/mwl